 An Introduction to Profile Updates

-You can use the Profile Updates feature to create forms that will allow recipients to add or update personal information (e.g. gender, location, etc.) or answer additional questions that may allow you to better segment them (e.g. by assignment them to groups).
+You can use the Profile Updates feature to create forms that will allow recipients to add or update personal information (e.g. gender, location, etc.) or answer additional questions that allow you to better segment them (e.g. by assigning them to groups).

-The goal is to have more information on your recipients, so that you can send them messages that are more relevant to them.
+The goal is to have more information on your recipients, so that you can send them more relevant messages.

 - Add a new profile update form

 - Personalize the hosted page that displays messages (e.g. "Thanks for updating your profile!")